sergitkeshelashvili/Databricks_SparkFlow_Analytics/README.md

 ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
 Data Modeling: Creating fact and dimension tables for efficient analytical queries.
 Analytics & Reporting: Building SQL-based reports and dashboards to deliver actionable insights.
+Repository Structure

+The repository is organized into two main folders:

+data_analytics: Contains resources for data analysis, including SQL scripts for exploratory data analysis (EDA) and advanced analytics to generate actionable business insights.
+data_warehouse: Contains data warehousing materials, including datasets, documentation, scripts, and tests for building and maintaining the data warehouse.
 🎯 This repository is ideal for professionals and students aiming to demonstrate expertise in:

 SQL Development